Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 They know what goes on here.

-This is this gotcha business, frankly, if the right people are answering the questions, yeah, you can turn it into a positive for the moment.
+Frankly, if the right people are answering the questions, yeah, you can turn it into a positive for the moment.

-And treat the people who are trying to get to the bottom of this and fix the problems that we face as the kooks and as the extremists, as the haters and all of this, and at some times, look, I know that this is the rule, and I know this is what goes on.
+But the entire Washington, D.C. elite, ruling elite establishment continues to live propped up by lie after lie after lie and treat the people who are trying to get to the bottom of this and fix the problems that we face as the kooks and as the extremists, as the haters and all of this.

 I'm the one that defined it.

-It's still there's some days it ticks me off.
+It's still, there's some days it ticks me off.

 Just as it ticks me off, and everybody knows in their heart that Obama is purposely doing what he's doing.